 Some of the insights that I have gained by being a jury member for so many award ceremonies are:

-1. 80% of the campaign that comes for nomination are copied from Western countries
+- 80% of the nominations are copied from Western countries

-2. Great innovations are not happening on digital, simply because people do not understand digital.
+- Great innovations are not happening on digital simply because people do not understand digital

 There are 2 groups that are prominent in running the digital business: Consulting Firms and Digital Agencies.
-Consulting Firm is characterized as being very business driven, whereas agency is characterized as creative (I mean, in terms of mindset).
-The need of the hour is to create an ecosystem, where both the entities can work in sync with each other.
+A consulting firm is very business driven whereas a digital agency is creative-driven.
+The need of the hour is to create an ecosystem in which both the entities can work in sync with each other.

-We, at Digital Fellow, anticipated this way before and never went into agency format, but followed the consulting format.
+We, at The Digital Fellow, anticipated this way before and never went into agency format.
+We chose to adopt the consulting format.
 This made us different.
-I was very sure that I wanted to build my business of consulting, and not a creative based execution agency.
+I was very sure that I wanted to build my business of consulting, and not a creative-based execution agency.

 The reason behind this Infographics

-We have also made it into an info graph format so that it can be used for your reference.
-This can also be used by people in universities, business schools as well as marketers to help them understand the business scenario in the next 5 years.
+We have also made it into an infographic for handy reference.
+This can also be used by people in universities, business schools as well as marketers to help understand the business scenario in the next 5 years.

-A word of caution: This info graph is not intended as a substitute to understanding Digital Agency Vs. Consulting Landscape, in the world or India.
-The reader should read the original blogs for full understanding.
-Additionally, the infographic in this blog is not meant to supplement or replace the original blog.
-We have just made it easy to understand the flow and give an easy visual understanding of the complex landscape.
-So do not cut, copy and paste, please give credit and share.
+A word of caution: This infographic is not intended to be used as a substitute to understanding Digital Agency Vs. Consulting Landscape all over the world or in India.
+The reader should read the original blog for full understanding.
+Additionally, the infographic is not meant to supplement or replace the original blog.
+We have just made it easy to understand the flow and provide an easier visual understanding of the complex landscape.
+So do not cut, copy and paste.
+Do give it due credit while sharing.